awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

    + Choose **HTTPS** from the **Type** list, and make sure that **Source** is set to **Anywhere** \(`0.0.0.0/0`\)\.
    + Choose **SSH** from the **Type** list\.
 In the **Source** box, choose **My IP** to automatically populate the field with the public IPv4 address of your local computer\.
 Alternatively, choose **Custom** and specify the public IPv4 address of your computer or network in CIDR notation\.
 To specify an individual IP address in CIDR notation, add the routing suffix `/32`, for example, `203.0.113.25/32`\.
 If your company allocates addresses from a range, specify the entire range, such as `203.0.113.0/24`\.
 **Warning**
-For security reasons, we don't recommend that you allow SSH access from all IPv4 addresses \(`0.0.0.0/0`\) to your instance, except for testing purposes and only for a short time\.
+For security reasons, do not allow SSH access from all IPv4 addresses \(`0.0.0.0/0`\) to your instance, except for testing purposes and only for a short time\.

 1. Choose **Create security group**\.